MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/overview.md

 - Define a set of resources (human or non-human) with specific working hours, skills; and starting and ending location.
 - Schedule resources based on defined work orders, matching on availability, territory, location, distance, skills etc.
 - Manage and track inventory required for work orders and the movement of parts from order to inventory to installation at a site.
-- Enable field resources to interact with key data in real-time using the Field Service mobile application across any form factor or operating system.
+- Enable field resources to interact with key data in real-time using the Field Service mobile application with offline capabilities across any form factor or operating system.

 ## Business processes not supported by Field Service

 Field Service doesn’t support the following types of business processes:
 - Logistics management (for example scheduling freight delivery).
-- Multi-day projects with multiple resources and task dependencies (these scenarios are supported by Dynamics 365 for Project Service).
+- Multi-day projects with multiple resources and task dependencies (these scenarios are supported by Dynamics 365 for Project Service Automation).